The DeepJoint algorithm: An innovative approach for studying the longitudinal evolution of quantitative mammographic density and its association with screen-detected breast cancer risk: The joint model for density association with breast cancer risk

-To analyze longitudinal changes in quantitative breast density and the risk of breast cancer, accounting for their mutual correlation, a joint model is employed.
-This joint model comprises two sub-models: the longitudinal and survival sub-models.
-It is particularly effective in handling varying screening visit times among women with irregular intervals between repeated measurements.
+To analyze the longitudinal evolution of quantitative density metrics and the risk of breast cancer, accounting for their mutual correlation, informative dropouts, and irregular intervals between visits, a shared-parameter joint model is employed.